-- The North Pacific Giant Octopus merits its name since its size makes it the largest known species of octopus.
+- Most notably, the North Pacific Giant Octopus merits its name.
+That’s because its size makes it the largest known species of octopus.
 In addition, no other octopus species even comes close to rivaling it in size.

 - The body of this incredible ocean species also displays extreme compactibility.
-As a result, they can compress their enormous body enough to squeeze through an opening the size of their own beak.
+As a result, it can compress its enormous body enough to squeeze through an opening the size of its own beak.

-- While researchers rank all octopuses as the most intelligent of invertebrates, this species is among the most intelligent of all octopuses.
-Some could disassemble complex lab equipment.
+- While researchers rank all octopuses as the most intelligent of invertebrates, this species ranks among the most intelligent of all octopuses.
+Some can even disassemble complex lab equipment.

 North Pacific Giant Octopus Physical Description

 Its sheer size obviously ranks as the most noteworthy trait of the North Pacific Giant Octopus.
-Adults have an average arm span of 14 ft (4.3 m), but exceptional individuals have achieved spans of as much as 20 ft (6 m).
+Adults have an average arm span of 14 ft (4.3 m).
+However, exceptional individuals have achieved spans of as much as 20 ft (6 m).

-Each of the eight tentacles contains two rows of suckers, and each of these has small hooks for gripping.
-Furthermore, a web-like structure exists between the arms, which can be expanded into a parachute-like structure.
+Further, each of the eight tentacles contains two rows of suckers, and each of these has small hooks for gripping.
+Additionally, a web-like structure exists between the arms.
+This can be expanded into a parachute-like structure.
 This allows the octopus to more easily capture its prey and thrust it into the mouth.

-Their own predators remain limited and primarily include sea otters, harbor seals, and sperm whales.
-They also have a rather long lifespan in comparison with other octopuses, living an average of 4-5 years.
-Yet they breed prolifically, with the female laying as many as 400,000 eggs in her brief lifetime.
+Further, its own predators remain limited and primarily include sea otters, harbor seals, and sperm whales.
+It also has a rather long lifespan in comparison with other octopuses, living an average of 4-5 years.

 Finally, it breeds prolifically, with the female laying as many as 400,000 eggs in their brief lifetime.
 This provides it with an extraordinary advantage for the survival of the species, compared to other species.